ordina-jworks/ordina-jworks.github.io/_posts/2017-06-29-Openshift-an-introduction.md

 Soon, I got introduced with so many new technologies I was not familiar with: microservices, containers, pods, Kubernetes, load balancing, Docker, PaaS,...

 To be honest, for me it was really overwhelming.
-I told myself, I would never have the time to become a guru of all these technologies to start with cloud native development.
+I told myself, I would never have the time to become a guru in all these technologies to start with cloud native development.
 So I just sat in a corner crying about why I became a dev in a time where things never looked more complicated and changed faster than ever before.
 But actually it's not all that complicated.
 To be honest, deploying your containers in the cloud and managing things are easier than ever before with PaaS and OpenShift.